-This is a basic location data tool that sends opportunities, offers and ads only to people in the vicinity of the business.
-You can tailor your message to locals who are doing internet searches of your product or service.
+This is a basic location data tool that sends opportunities, offers, and ads only to people in the vicinity of the business.
+You can tailor your message to locals who are doing internet searches for your product or service.

 How does it work in practice?
 Here's one example:

 Foreknow empowers brands in the food and beverage industry with real-time location data and predictive customer insights.
-Using DataSwitch, they analyze past location data to determine when users are most likely to use a special offer.
+Using Lineate's data orchestration solutions, they analyze past location data to determine when users are most likely to use a special offer.
 It can, for example, determine the best time to send a coupon to a specific customer who regularly passes a coffee shop at 9 a.m.